9 AI Agents Working at Once: The Context Problem, Race Conditions, and ECC's Fix

 Nine agents finishing at roughly the same time all tried to push.
 Git’s remote is a centralized single-write endpoint.
 First push succeeded.
 All eight others failed.
 Some entered retry loops — pull, merge, push again — and started racing each other for the merge window.
 The commit history became a tangled mess.

 The fix: sequential deploy.
 Agents write in parallel, but pushes are scheduled by the orchestrator one at a time.
 No two pushes overlap.
-Parallel writing, serial deployment.
-The two phases are completely decoupled.
+Parallel writing, serial deployment — the same philosophy as iterative retrieval’s “phased refinement”: break one big action into controlled steps.

 Incident 3: Worktree Isolation